St Gildas Catholic Primary School

 If you have concerns about a child or a member of staff you should contact:

-Alison Frost (Designated Safeguarding Lead) - afrost@sg.thedcet.com
+Alison Setter (Designated Safeguarding Lead) - asetter@sg.thedcet.com

-Juliet Cahill (Deputy Designated Safeguarding Lead) - jcahill@sg.thedcet.com
+Danielle Dyer (Deputy Safeguarding Lead) - ddyer@sg.thedcet.com

-Bernice Cooke (Safeguarding link Governor) - bcooke@sg.thedcet.com
+Martin Twist (Safeguarding link Governor) - mtwist@sg.thedcet.com

 Safeguarding newsletter